 Most Boulder craft breweries give a nod to their hometown in one creative way or another.
 The following beers are particularly representative of Boulder's beer- and outdoor-loving lifestyle.

-• The name and label of Avery Brewing’s Out of Bounds Stout (picturing a skier tackling extreme terrain) reflects this brew’s intense flavor: bold and full-bodied.
-Avery's
+• The name and label of Avery Brewing’s Out of Bounds Stout (picturing a skier tackling extreme terrain) reflect this brew’s intense flavor: bold and full-bodied.

 • Asher Brewing Co.’s Tree Hugger Organic Amber is true to Boulder’s environmental, good-for-you ethics — but with a sinfully good flavor.

 • Sanitas Brewing shares a name with one of the town’s most beloved hiking trails, a thigh-burning climb that summits Mt.
 Sanitas.
 The Everyday Mountain Lager is the perfect, refreshing reward after such a hike.

 Toiling away at the stills, this town's distillers seem to have plenty of time to think up novel ways to bottle Boulder's unique culture and flavor, too.

 • J&L Distillery’s Sno Vodka: Made from Rocky Mountain snowmelt and sweet Louisiana sugarcane, the design of this bottle makes it a great Colorado souvenir.

-• Deviant Spirits' DV8 Vodka: Made from pure Colorado spring water, this vodka is as refreshing and sip-able.
+• Deviant Spirits' DV8 Vodka: Made from pure Colorado spring water, this vodka is refreshing and sip-able.

 Visit two wineries in one afternoon (they are located right next door to one another) and taste some delicious vintages, including many from grown-in-Colorado grapes:

 • An urban picnic — how very Boulder!
-Bring your own provision to Settembre Cellars' lovely tasting room and sample the Dry Reisling, not too sweet and just right with a gorgonzola or truffle cheese.
+Bring your own provisions to Settembre Cellars' lovely tasting room and sample the Dry Reisling, not too sweet and just right with a gorgonzola or truffle cheese.

-• At BookCliff Vineyards, go on a behind the scenes tour (complete with a virtual tour of their Colorado vineyard) and taste several award-winning wines.
+• At BookCliff Vineyards, go behind the scenes (complete with a virtual tour of their Colorado vineyard) and taste several award-winning wines.